 In many respects, engagement by UK companies in the EU will increasingly mirror engagement from US-based businesses.
 Many American firms have extensive contacts with EU officials and elected representatives and regularly seek to influence the development of policy.
 They must rely, however, on arguments based on science or trade and employment within Member States rather than the impact of a law on their home market – as UK firms could and can currently do for the foreseeable future.

-Much depends on the shape of the deal achieved by the UK in the coming years.
-In any event, The Whitehouse Consultancy can help.
+Much depends on the shape that the relationship between the EU and the UK will take in the coming years.
+In any event, Whitehouse Communications can help.
 Our European team has more than a decade’s worth of experience conducting successful campaigns on behalf of multinational corporations, small companies and pan-European trade associations.
 Our success is based on our multilingual team’s expertise in European politics and law, as well as valuable experience of working with and within the institutions of the European Union.

 We can help you navigate the next few years of uncertainty from both a UK and a European perspective.
 In particular we can help you: